-People's behavior does not have to be goal-directed
+People's behavior does not have to be goal-directed according to

-according to the norm of neutrality, but if it is goal-directed
+norm of neutrality, but if it is

-the goal aimed at should ultimately be a neutral one.
+goal-directed the goal aimed at should ultimately be a neutral one.

 It has quite commonly been pointed out that people's (or